Trump steps up attacks on his own party while ignoring the Democrats

 “There’s not a single senator in the majority who thinks we ought to change the legislative filibuster.
 Not one,” he told reporters in April, a position that hasn’t changed.

-Trump’s focus on changing Senate rules and the border wall is out of line with what Republicans want to accomplish.
-They are facing a busy fall where they must raise the debt limit to allow the U.S. government to pay its bills as well as must-pass legislation like reauthorizing the children’s health insurance program.
+Trump’s focus on changing Senate rules and building the border wall is out of line with what Republicans want to accomplish.
+They are facing a busy fall in which they must raise the debt limit to allow the U.S. government to pay its bills, and to pass vital legislation like reauthorizing the children’s health insurance program.
 They’d also like to accomplish tax reform, but Trump didn’t mention any of these priorities at his rally.

 “He’s got the best pulpit out there and he understands the importance of messaging,” said Billy Piper, former chief of staff to McConnell.
 Piper said the president "ought to be talking about" moderate Democratic senators like Joe Donnelly, D-Ind., Heidi Heitkamp, D-N.D., and Claire McCaskill, D-Mo., "and the need to get them on board with tax reform.”